danielsaidi/DocumentKit/README.md

 DocumentKit also lets the `DocumentGroup` present any `DocumentGroupModal` as a sheet, a full screen cover, or using any UIKit-specific modal presentation type.

-For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started] guide.
+For more information, please see the [getting started guide][Getting-Started].

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples, etc., and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has more information, articles, code examples, etc.

 ## Demo Application

-The demo app lets you explore the library.
+The demo app lets you explore the library on iOS and macOS.
 To try it out, just open and run the `Demo` project.

-## Support this library
+## Support my work

-I manage my various open-source projects in my free time and am really thankful for any help I can get from the community.

-You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][GitHub].